duxsco/gentoo-installation/docs/rescue_system.md

 ## 4.2.
 Configuration

-Create folder structure:
+Create the folder structure which will contain SystemRescueCD customisations:

 ```shell
 mkdir -p /mnt/gentoo/etc/gentoo-installation/systemrescuecd/{recipe/{iso_delete,iso_add/{autorun,sysresccd,sysrescue.d},iso_patch_and_script,build_into_srm/{etc/{ssh,sysctl.d},usr/local/sbin}},work} && \
 echo -e "\e[1;32mSUCCESS\e[0m"
 ```

-I you want to be able to access Gentoo Linux as well as the rescue system via SSH do (copy&paste one after the other):
+If you want to be able to access Gentoo Linux as well as the rescue system over SSH do (copy&paste one after the other):

 ```shell
 mkdir -p /mnt/gentoo/etc/gentoo-installation/systemrescuecd/recipe/build_into_srm/root/.ssh